Convention & Visitors Bureau

 Photo: University of Colorado Boulder

-During Snow Much Fun, 225,000 colorful LED lights illuminate Boulder’s Central Park, which is right next to the ice skating rink and the Boulder Dushanbe Teahouse (see above).
+During Snow Much Fun, 275,000 colorful LED lights illuminate Boulder’s Central Park, next to the Boulder Dushanbe Teahouse and the Boulder Museum of Contemporary Art.
 The lights come on at 4pm daily.
-Enjoy seasonal treats at Seeds Café in the Boulder Public Library and seasonal programming at the library, too.
+Enjoy seasonal treats at Seeds Café in the Boulder Public Library and holiday programming at the library, too.

 Ask any local, and chances are good that their Thanksgiving, Christmas Day and New Year’s Days start with a refreshing winter hike.
 Try it and see what it’s like!
 There’s no better feeling than enjoying the crisp air on the trails in the morning and later sitting down to dinner knowing you’ve earned a feast.
+This year, there's even a guided hike, led by a City of Boulder naturalist, on Christmas Day.
 Many of Colorado’s State Parks host free, guided First Day Hikes on Jan.
-1.
+1, too.

 Indulge in all the delicate little finger sandwiches, tiered plates of sweets, and steaming pots of tea you’ve dreamt about: